TCA Volleyball

-The Trinity Christian Academy Volleyball Club wasis a multi-state volleyball club.
+The Team Complete Athlete Volleyball Club is a multi-state volleyball club.
 The club operates in many U.S. states, such as Texas, California, and Virginia.

 History

 TCA Volleyball Club was created by Neil Mason in 2000.
 TCA has won 3 National Championships.
 In 2004, they won the 17-Open National Championship.
 TCA’s win marked the first ever-gold medal by TCA at the Junior Olympics.

 In 2006, Taylor Carico led her team to Gold in the 18-Open National Championship.
 After only 5 years in existence, TCA won its second gold medal and placed first in the 18-Open Division.
 TCA became the only club in Southern California to ever win gold in the 18’s and 17’s Open Division.

 In 2007, they were the National Bronze Medalist in the 17-Open Division.

 In 2008, they won the 18-Open National Championship.

 In 2009, they were the National Silver Medalists in the 16-Open Division.